MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 		best = score
 ```

 For MAX player, a bigger score will be received.
 For a MIN player, a lower score will be received.
 And in the end, the best move is returned.
-Final algorithm:
+Final algorithm will be:

 ```python
 def minimax(state, depth, player):